Mitchelton

 Mitchelton has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 24 projects that could impact the region.
-Notable initiatives include University Road Mixed-Use Development, Mirvac Everton Park Mixed Development, Retail and Dining Expansion at Everton Plaza, and The Quarry - Keperra Quarry Redevelopment.
-The following list details those expected to have the most relevance.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 24 projects that could impact the area.
+Key projects include University Road Mixed-Use Development, Mirvac Everton Park Mixed Development, Retail and Dining Expansion at Everton Plaza, and The Quarry - Keperra Quarry Redevelopment.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.